Andebugulin/Andebugulin.github.io/_pages/about.md

 ```arduino
 $ whoami
 ```
-I am him.
 A passionate software developer and student at XAMK, Finland 🇫🇮

-I'm exploring software engineering and artificial intelligence, low level programming and linux, with a special love for the open-source community and great music.
+I'm learning computer science, low level programming and linux, love the open-source and great music.

 ```arduino
 $ vim interests
 ```

-Outside the box, you’ll find me living an active lifestyle, just reading or doing sports.
-I run <span style="color: #CBC3E3;">Arch Linux</span>  on a <span style="color: #CBC3E3;">cool, eficient Hyprland</span> desktop, I enjoy the concept of efficiency, customization, and availability, but of course, healthy and active lifestyle is my priority.
+You’ll find me living, doing bunch of sports, just enjoying life.
+I run <span style="color: #CBC3E3;">Arch Linux</span>  on a <span style="color: #CBC3E3;"> Hyprland</span> desktop, I enjoy the concept of customization, and availability, I like music a lot and all kinds of sports.